 3. Being prepared for objections will improve results.

 Objections are going to come up when talking with prospects.
 And most of the time the same objections come up again and again and will only fall into a set of about only 10 objections.

-It is very easy and reasonable to make a list of the objections that can be anticipated and then create responses that have the best chance for keeping the conversation going.
-Building this list and the becoming familiar with it is an example of how you can teach and learn professional selling skills.
+It is very easy and reasonable to make a list of the objections that can be anticipated and then create responses that have the best chance of keeping the conversation going.
+Building this list and becoming familiar with it is an example of how you can teach and learn professional selling skills.

 Some Things You Do Need

-Now, while I don’t believe that you have to have a particular personality to be a great salesperson, I do believe that you need some certain qualities in order to be successful.
+Now, while I don’t believe that you have to have a particular personality to be a great salesperson, I do believe that you need certain qualities in order to be successful.

-Competitiveness: You need to have some level of competitiveness and desire to fight and win when pursue something that you want.
+Competitiveness: You need to have some level of competitiveness and desire to fight and win when pursuing something that you want.
 This is something that might be more part of how someone is born, but you can work with someone to make them more competitive.

-Motivation: You have to have certain level of motivation and desire to succeed for yourself and for your company.
+Motivation: You have to have a certain level of motivation and desire to succeed for yourself and for your company.
 If you aren’t motivated, you can develop sales skills but you might not successfully use them as you have to be motivated.

 Ability to learn: The reasons that I outlined that you can teach professional sales skills mention areas that require learning.
 If you do not have the ability to stop, digest new information and logic, and then incorporate new processes into how you operate, then it may get difficult for you to develop selling skills.